bitfireAT/webdav-push/content.md

 A server MAY use some logic like remembering the last successful delivery plus some tolerance interval to defer removal of an invalid subscription for some time.
 Doing so will make WebDAV-Push more reliable in case of temporary problems and avoid temporal "holes" between subscription removal and re-registration.

-## Element definitions
+## Element Definitions

 [^todo] `push-message`

-# Security considerations
+# Security Considerations

+See RFC 3552.

-Which information is shared with which party, especially public ones like the Google FCM + implications?
+Which information is shared with which party, especially public ones like the push transport?
+Implications?
 Involved parties:

 * WebDAV server
-* client
+* WebDAV client
-* push transports
+* push transports / push service

-Without E2EE, push transports can collect metadata:
+Without message encryption, push transports can collect some data:

 * which WebDAV server notifies which clients,
 * which clients are subscribed to the same collection (because they receive the same topic in the